Immigration Advising

 Getting started

-If your program accepts you into a co-op/internship placement, you will need to apply for an off-campus work permit to allow you to work up to 40 hours a week.
-As you prepare for your co-op position, you need to:
+If your program accepts you into a co-op, internship or practicum placement, or any form of work-integrated learning, you will need a co-op work permit before you begin your work integrated learning experience.
+As you prepare for your work integrated learning position, you need to:

 Submit your application online